Academy Members

 Personal Development Workshops

-Candidates will be split into "pods" and engage in 6 sessions with a life coach over the course of the academic year.
-The sessions will be held by Helen Gazzi, our life coach consultant, and will focus on imposter/trespasser syndrome, identity, owning your story and confidence.
+Candidates will be split into "pods" and engage in 4 sessions with a life coach over the course of the academic year.
+The sessions will focus on imposter/trespasser syndrome, identity, owning your story and confidence.
+This part of the programme is designed to help overcome any fears non-traditional candidates may have about choosing the bar as their career field.

 Mini Pupillage Programme